Intimate Organics Hydra Water Based Lubricant

 June 25th, 2009

 I’m a big fan of ID Glide.
-It’s my go-to lube and it’s versatile because it’s water-based so when I got my last package from PinkCherry.com, I was surprised to see a little 2.7 oz bottle of lube by the same company.
+It’s my go-to lube, and it’s versatile because it’s water-based, so when I got my last package from PinkCherry, I was surprised to see a little 2.7 oz bottle of lube by the same company.
 Moments seems to be ID’s take on a hypoallergenic water-based lube for folks with sensitive skin by removing ingredients like paraben and glycerin and, while I’ve never had many issues with sensitivities to lube, it seemed like a nice addition.
-Somewhat ironically, ID Moments is one of only two lubes which has caused irritation to my skin.
+Somewhat ironically, ID Moments is one of only two lubes that has caused irritation to my skin.

 The very first thing I noticed – I mean how could you miss it? – was the atrocious scent of this lube.
 It does seem like I’m the only one whose nose was offended by this, though; some people even seemed to really like it.
 The smell originally reminded me of something which had fermented, in a bad way.
 In fact, I checked the expiration date (it was fine) because I was sure no company would intentionally make a product smell like this.
-Furthermore, I could find no mention of this product having a fragrance so I checked ID’s website and it says it is fragrance-free.
-It’s right there on the front page.
+Furthermore, I could find no mention of this product having a fragrance, so I checked ID’s website, and it says it is fragrance-free.
 Even if my preference for certain smells is unique, I would be very disappointed in this lube if I bought it believing it was fragrance-free.
-I am happy to note that the smell seems to have eased up and now I interpret it more as a very, very sour fruity smell – like the scent equivalent of a Warhead (which I hate LOL).
+I am happy to note that the smell seems to have eased up, and now I interpret it more as a very, very sour, fruity smell – like the scent equivalent of a Warhead (which I hate, LOL).

 I did a quick taste test and ID Moments has a slightly sour/fruity taste as well.
 I also wanted to check out the thickness.
 ID Moments is not the thinnest lube around but it’s not as thick as ID Glide which is a con for me; I like my lubes thicker because I don’t like to deal with the mess.
 On the other hand, ID Moments is rather silky and rubs into the skin without becoming sticky at all.